Nathan Ambrosioni: Career

 “Nathan Ambrosioni: journey of a gifted child”, wrote Première magazine when the film was released in 2019, for which he wrote the screenplay at the age of 16.

-In 2022, he began filming his second feature film, Toni, en famille, performed in particular by Camille Cottin, released in France on September 6, 2023, and which won the best film prize at the Festival du Film de Demain.
+In 2022, Ambrosioni began filming his second feature film, Toni, en famille, performed in particular by Camille Cottin, released in France on September 6, 2023, and which won the best film prize at the Festival du Film de Demain.

+Other activities

-In 2023, he was announced as a member of the jury for the sixth edition of the Dinan Film Courts Festival, from November 15 to 19, 2023.
+In 2023, Ambrosioni was announced as a member of the jury for the sixth edition of the Dinan Film Courts Festival, from November 15 to 19, 2023.
+In 2026, he is a guest at the San Diego French Film Festival.
+In 2026, he served on the jury of the Biarritz Film Festival – Nouvelles Vagues, presided over by Kristen Stewart.